CreateRemoteThread/fuckshitfuck/capturebuddy/README.md

 ./capturebuddy.py -a rigol -d scard

-then, at the command prompt, hit "run" for 5 captures into lol123.traces
+then, at the command prompt, hit "run" for 5 captures into <uuid>.traces and uuid.data/

 ## extending